 One of the main uses for multimeters whether they are analogue multimeters or digital multimeters, DMMs is to test and fault find circuits like those in a transistor radio.
-Multimeters are ideal items of test equipment for finding many faults in a transistor circuit.
+Multimeters are ideal items of test equipment for finding many faults in a transistor or other form of electronic circuit.

 However to use a multimeter to test a circuit and find faults it is necessary to have a little knowledge about the circuit, and also to adopt a logical approach in tracking down any faults that may exist.

 A little experience knowing the likely faults and failures that occur within the different types of equipment also helps.
 The test meter can be used to test these and often locate the fault very quickly.

 Both analogue multimeters and digital multimeters can be used for these simple tests - the choice normally being made by what is available.